The Birth Of The Boulders

 This is the name given to the type of erosions we see on our boulders.
 Fluting is sometimes also known as lapiez or solution pits and is caused by water running across the rock surface.
 It is most commonly seen on limestone, and it is very rare for basalt to erode this way.
 Basalt requires acidic water to cause fluting, and only here at Wairere Boulders, due to special set of circumstances, did the water become acidic enough for the fluting to occur.

 The large size of the boulders is another unusual factor which contributed to our unique rock formations .
 For the fluting to be so marked the boulders need to be of a very large size.
-These massive lumps of rock would have been slower to roll down the hill, and it is thought they would need to sit in one position for at least 1000 years for a flute to develop.
-The fluting in different directions on different surfaces of the rocks, shows how they rolled down the valley, exposing different surfaces to the canopy over time.
+These massive lumps of rock would have been slower to move down the hill, and it is thought they would need to sit in one position for at least 1000 years for a flute to develop.
+The fluting in different directions on different surfaces of the rocks, shows how they *floated down the valley like icebergs, tilting and turning, exposing different surfaces to the canopy over time.

 By J.A.
 Bartrum and A.P.
 Mason, Auckland University College